Texas serial bomber made video confession before blowing himself up: police

 Conditt, who had never before been in trouble with the law, killed two people and wounded five with a campaign of violence that began on March 2, authorities said.

+Based on their search of the suspect’s home and his video statement, authorities said they felt confident that there were no other bombs and that the public was safe from further harm.

+FBI special agent Christopher Combs said investigators believe the suspect would have continued his attacks had he not been apprehended.

-Police recovered a “target list” of addresses for future attacks, the Los Angeles Times reported, citing U.S. Representative Michael McCaul of Texas, the Republican chairman of the House Homeland Security Committee.
+Police recovered a “target list” of addresses for future bombings, the Los Angeles Times reported, citing U.S. Representative Michael McCaul of Texas, the Republican chairman of the House Homeland Security Committee.

+Even so, the video gave no explanation for the individuals and addresses singled out as recipients of the bombs that were planted or shipped, Manley said.

+Police previously said they had considered the possibility that the attacks were racially motivated, noting that the first several victims, including the two who died, were either African-American or Hispanic.

-Conditt likely made the video between 9 p.m. and 11 p.m. on Tuesday.
-According to Manley, Conditt said he believed police were getting close to him, and he was right.
+Conditt likely recorded the video between 9 p.m. and 11 p.m. on Tuesday.
+According to Manley, Conditt said he believed police “were getting very close to him,” and he was right.
 Authorities filed a criminal complaint and issued an arrest warrant around that time.

 By Wednesday morning, police had tracked Conditt to a hotel and were waiting for the arrival of tactical units and equipment before they planned to make an arrest, Manley said.
 But then Conditt drove away.